eavonius/powerdelivery/create.markdown

       Property2: 2{% endhighlight %}
 		<p>When the script runs (and just prior to when the <a href="#compile_block">Compile</a> block executes),
 		the MSBuild module will see these settings and attempt to compile these three projects using the settings that were configured.
-Again, refer to the <a href="reference.html#module">delivery module reference</a> for each module to find out when your settings will actually be executed if you need to coordinate this with other work you do in your script.</p>
+Refer to the <a href="reference.html#module">delivery module reference</a> for each module to find out during which script blocks in the delivery pipeline's execution lifecycle that your settings will actually do work if you need to coordinate this with other work you do in your script.</p>
 	</div>
 </div>